 …so I decided to start taking Rags to a different vet from that day on.
 I can’t recall how I found out about KC Cat Clinic – but it was a recommendation from someone.
 I am so glad I did.
-The first time I took Rags to KC Cat Clinic (and all cat vet with vets and vet tech dedicated to cats), I saw Dr. Wasmer (who is no longer there) and she immediately told me how beautiful Rags was.
-She was also pretty horrified by his mouth’s condition and immediately recommended a dental.
-I never knew any of it was necessary or important and to this day feel bad that Rags didn’t get better dental care.
+The first time I took Rags to KC Cat Clinic (and all cat vet with vets and vet tech dedicated to cats), I saw Dr. Sarah Wasmer, and she immediately told me how beautiful Rags was.
+I beamed with pride (that’s when I used to my cat’s beauty was because of me!
+Ha!).
+Dr. Wasmer was pretty horrified by his mouth’s condition and immediately recommended a dental.
+I never knew any of it was necessary or important and to this day feel bad that Rags didn’t get better dental care during his life.
 He suffered from problems in his mouth until the day he passed – here is a video of him when he was older with a mouth problem that I never did figure out:

 After Rags passed, as most of you know, I got Charlie and Trigg – and I think they needed their first dental when they were a few years old.

 I wanted to share my latest experience with Trigg’s dental earlier this month, so that it might help another reader considering the procedure – or perhaps a reader has advice for me.